CDCgov/NEDSS-Modernization/apps/modernization-api/README.md

 ### Swagger

-The various services within this system use [Swagger](https://swagger.io/) for most API documentation and visualization.
+The services within this system use [Swagger](https://swagger.io/) for API documentation and visualization.
 When running the application locally, these docs can be found at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

 ## ⚙️ Configuration